 A deferred finding allows for the dismissal of the infraction if certain conditions are met.
 The Judge has the discretion in deciding whether you qualify for this option and may consider your driving record.
 You generally will not be eligible for a deferred finding if you have received one in the past seven years, have a commercial license, or are charged with a violation such as speeding in a construction or school zone.
 You will be required to pay an administrative fee and have no traffic infractions within the deferral period and may be required to fulfill other conditions.
 If you comply with the conditions, the charge will be dismissed at the end of the deferral period and will not go on your driving record.
 If you do not comply with the conditions of the deferred finding, including non-payment of the administrative fee, a finding of committed will be entered and the Department of Licensing will be notified.

 What is a Mitigation Hearing?

 A mitigation hearing is where you admit you committed the violation, but wish to explain the circumstances of the infraction to try to convince the judge to reduce the fine.
 For moving violations, your traffic violation will be reported to the Department of Licensing and your insurance rates may increase.
 Generally, your ticket will not be dismissed at a mitigation hearing.

 What about Photo (Camera) Tickets?

-Since photo tickets are currently treated like parking tickets and do not impact your insurance, the Law Offices of Dan Samas does not handle these.
+Photo tickets are currently treated like parking tickets and do not impact your insurance.
 Please be aware that if you were not driving, you may be able to have the ticket dismissed by submitting an affidavit to the court.